Wrimo/Sequence/src/interpreter/parser/ideas.md

 reaval b
 -- [[1, 2, 3, 4], [5, 6, 7]]

+-- how would b + 1 be evalulated?
+-- runtime error?

 ```

 so the left hand of the assignment need to be an expression too